-The firm is relationship-centered and draws on long-term and developing relationships to build international capital partnerships around creative, customized and proprietary investments.
+The firm is relationship-centered and draws on long-term and developing relationships to build international capital partnerships around well researched, creative, customized and proprietary investments, actionable ideas and asset strategies.

 Prior to co-founding Afina in 2011, Mr. Godfrey-Thomas worked extensively throughout Europe and the Americas as a special advisor and consultant on Latin American strategy to multilateral organizations, including the Organization of American States, and to international institutions, corporations and private sector clients.
 In 2001, Mr. Godfrey-Thomas founded INCO Americas, an international advisory firm based in Mexico City that specialized in Latin American business development.
 He advised a broad variety of sectors on projects ranging from the development of new cross border trade capabilities for international remittances (financial services sector) to the development of alternative vehicle manufacturing capabilities for Britain’s iconic London Taxi (automotive sector).